 Santiago is bouncing back after the past introduction of invasive pigs and goats.
 Here, you can spot Darwin finches and a large colony of fur seals.
 The island also has an intriguing geologic formation of undulating lava rock.
 The formation is the result of lava flow from as recently as 100 years ago.

 South Plaza is a minuscule island (0.05 square miles) that is absolutely bursting with color.
-Prickly-pear cactus trees grow scattered around the island, and Sesuvium carpet large swaths of the volcanic rock.
+Prickly-pear cactus trees gflex flex-wrap -mx-4 scattered around the island, and Sesuvium carpet large swaths of the volcanic rock.
 During the warm season (June-December) the Sesuvium turn bright red, orange, and purple.
 South Plaza also is the only home to the hybrid land-marine iguana.

 Out of 20 known species, 6 are endemic to the Galapagos.
 They vary in shape, size, and color.